baidang201/bitshares-ui/CONTRIBUTING.md

 - Milestones are numbered YYMMDD and indicates the expected delivery.
 - Bugs are always worked before enhancements
 - Developers should work each issue according to a numbered branch corresponding to the issue `git checkout -b 123`
 - We pay **bounties** for issues that have been estimated.
 An estimated issue is prefixed with a number in brackets like this: `[2] An nasty bug`.
 In this example, the bug is valued at two **Quality Hours** ($125 per hour).
 If you fix this issue according to these guidelines and your PR is accepted, this will earn you $250 worth of bitCNY.
-You must have a Bitshares wallet and a Bitshares account to receive payment.
+You must have a DNA wallet and a DNA account to receive payment.
 - Non-code contributions such as translations, documentation work and others may be compensated at a lower hourly rate.
 This will be clearly stated in the relevant issue.

 **IMPORTANT NOTES FOR NEW DEVELOPERS**